zhecuizc/zhecuizc.github.io/_pages/about.md

   - /about.html
 ---

--I am currently a PhD candidate in Electrical and Electronic Engineering at University College Dublin (UCD), Ireland, under the supervision of Prof. John Sheridan and Dr. Le-Nam Tran.
+*I am currently a PhD candidate in Electrical and Electronic Engineering at University College Dublin (UCD), Ireland, under the supervision of Prof. John Sheridan and Dr. Le-Nam Tran.

--I obtained my Master of Science degree in Computer Science (Negotiated Learning) from UCD in 2022.
+*I obtained my Master of Science degree in Computer Science (Negotiated Learning) from UCD in 2022.

--I received my Bachelor of Science (Honours) degree in Software Development from South East Technological University (SETU), Ireland, in 2021.
+*I received my Bachelor of Science (Honours) degree in Software Development from South East Technological University (SETU), Ireland, in 2021.

--My research interests include machine learning, deep learning, multi-modal data analysis, AIoT, and wireless signal processing.
+*My research interests include machine learning, deep learning, multi-modal data analysis, AIoT, and wireless signal processing.

 A data-driven personal website